 A carer will visit to provide friendship, chat and companionship, listen to stories, talk about the news, fill in a crossword together, play cards, whatever the client wants to do.
 Meals can be prepared, medication reminders provided, collect the post, answer the phone, drive client to appointments, run errands, do grocery shopping and some light housekeeping.

-If you have any other questions, don’t hesitate to get in touch.
-We have brochures that we can send you or we can arrange a visit to your home.
+So if you have any other questions, don’t hesitate to get in touch.